Lisunov Li-2

-The Lisunov Li-2 (NATO reporting name: Cab), originally designated PS-84, was a license-built Soviet version of the Douglas DC-3.
-It was produced by Factory #84 in Moscow-Khimki and, after the factory's evacuation in 1941, at the Tashkent Aviation Production Association in Tashkent.
+The Lisunov Li-2 (NATO reporting name: Cab), originally designated PS-84, is a license-built Soviet version of the Douglas DC-3.
+It was produced by State Aircraft Plant No. 84 in Moscow-Khimki and, after the factory's evacuation in 1941, at the Tashkent Aviation Production Association in Tashkent.
 The project was directed by aeronautical engineer Boris Pavlovich Lisunov.